lyteword/chspurgeon-tod/volume-2/psalm-42.md

 **Verse 1.** The longing heart and the panting hart compared.

-**Verses 1,2.** Those who have enjoyed the presence of God in the public ordinances of religion will greatly desire, if deprived of them, to be favoured with them again...Prevention from attending the public ordinances of God's house may be made the means of great benefit to the soul.
+**Verses 1,2.** Those who have enjoyed the presence of God in the public ordinances of religion will greatly desire, if deprived of them, to be favoured with them again...
+Prevention from attending the public ordinances of God's house may be made the means of great benefit to the soul.

-1\.By renewing our relish for the provisions of the Lord's house, which so soon and so often palls.
+1\.
+By renewing our relish for the provisions of the Lord's house, which so soon and so often palls.

-2\.By making us to prize the means of grace more highly.
+2\.
+By making us to prize the means of grace more highly.
 There is, through human degeneracy, a proneness to value things less, however excellent in themselves, because of their being common, or plentiful, or of easy attainment.

-3\.By driving us more directly from God. *H. March.*
+3\.
+By driving us more directly from God. *H. March.*

 **Verses 1-3.** The home sickness of the soul.
 What awakens it in the soul?
 To what is it directed, or does it point or tend?
 Wherewith can it be satisfied?
 By the bitter, but ofttimes wholesome food of tears. *J. P. Lange.*

-**Verses 1-2.** Those who have enjoyed the presence of God in the public ordinances of religion will greatly desire, if deprived of them, to be favoured with them again...Prevention from attending the public ordinances of God's house may be
+**Verses 1-2.** Those who have enjoyed the presence of God in the public ordinances of religion will greatly desire, if deprived of them, to be favoured with them again...
+Prevention from attending the public ordinances of God's house may be

 **Verse 2.**

-1\.What thirsts? "my soul."
+1\.
+What thirsts? "my soul."

-2\.For what? "for God."
+2\.
+For what? "for God."

-3\.In what way? "when shall I come."
+3\.
+In what way? "when shall I come."

 Or, the cause, incentives, excellences, and privileges of spiritual thirst.

 **Verse 2.** *(last clause)*.
 The true view of public worship.

 **Verse 2.** *(last clause)*.
-Appearance before God here and hereafter. *Isaac Watts, D.D., Two Sermons.*
+Appearance before God here and hereafter. *Isaac Watts, D. D., Two Sermons.*

 **Verses 1-3.** The home sickness of the soul.
 What awakens it in the soul?
 To what is it directed, or does it point or tend?
 Wherewith can it be satisfied?
 By the bitter, but ofttimes wholesome food of tears. *J. P. Lange.*

 **Verse 3.** The believer's Lent, and its salt meats.

-1\.What causes the sorrow?
+1\.
+What causes the sorrow?

-2\.What will remove it?
+2\.
+What will remove it?

-3\.What benefit will come of it?
+3\.
+What benefit will come of it?

 **Verses 3, 10.** The carriage of David's enemies.

-1\.The *nature* of it, and that was *reproach*.
+1\.
+The *nature* of it, and that was *reproach*.

-2\.The *expression* of it, *They say unto me*.
+2\.
+The *expression* of it, *They say unto me*.

-3\.The *constancy* of it: *daily*, or, *all the day long.*
+3\.
+The *constancy* of it: *daily*, or, *all the day long.*

-4\.The *specification* of it, in a scornful and opprobrious question: *Where is (now) thy God?
+4\.
+The *specification* of it, in a scornful and opprobrious question: *Where is (now) thy God?
 Thomas Horton.*

 **Verse 4.**

-1\.It is common for the mind, in seasons of sorrow, to seek relief from the present in recollections of the past.
+1\.
+It is common for the mind, in seasons of sorrow, to seek relief from the present in recollections of the past.

-2\.In recollections of past enjoyments, those that relate to social worship will be peculiarly dear to the servant of God.
+2\.
+In recollections of past enjoyments, those that relate to social worship will be peculiarly dear to the servant of God.

-3\.Man is a social being, hence he derives help from united worship.
+3\.
+Man is a social being, hence he derives help from united worship.

 **Verse 4.** *I pour out my soul in me.* The uselessness of mistrustful introspection.

 **Verse 4.** *I had gone with the multitude,* etc. Company, if it be that which is good, is a very blessed and comfortable accommodation in sundry respects.

-1\.It is an exercise of men's faculties, and the powers and abilities of the mind.
+1\.
+It is an exercise of men's faculties, and the powers and abilities of the mind.

-2\.It is a fence against danger, and a preservative against sadness and various temptations.
+2\.
+It is a fence against danger, and a preservative against sadness and various temptations.

-3\.An opportunity of doing more good. *Thomas Horton.*
+3\.
+An opportunity of doing more good. *Thomas Horton.*

 **Verse 4.** *I had gone,* etc. Sunny memories, their lessons of gratitude and hope.